 This seems contradictory - so there is still a dominant person in the partnership doing most (or all) of the difficult work, but at the same time the lone genius is a TOTAL myth.
 I have a feeling that Einstein’s contribution was a little more irreplaceable than that of this Besso fellow.
 Is there not room for a more moderate position here?
 I guess that doesn’t really sell books.

-It’s not hard to see why the myth of the lone genius is so popular - it is a very politically correct type of idea, very much going along with the general aversion to recognizing intelligence and genes as meaningful sources of variation in social/intellectual outcomes.
-It is also kind of a natural extension of the “you can achieve anything you set your mind to!” cliche.
-The fact that most of the geniuses in question are white men probably plays a not insignificant role in people’s quickness to discredit their contributions.
+It’s not hard to see why the myth of the lone genius is so popular - it is a very politically correct type of idea, a version of “you didn’t build that”.
+It is also a natural extension of the “you can achieve anything you set your mind to!” cliche.
 At the end of the day, it’s really tough to admit that there are geniuses in the world and you aren’t one of them.

 Defenders of the myth would probably argue that the vast majority of people are not solitary geniuses and the vast majority of innovations do not come from people like this, so we should just preach the message that hard work and collaboration are what matters for innovation.
 In this view, the myth of the lone genius is a kind of noble lie - the lessons we impart by emphasizing the fallacy of the lone genius are more beneficial than the lessons imparted from uncritical acceptance of the lone genius story.
 I’m not sure this is true, and in fact I would argue that the uncritical acceptance of the myth of the lone genius is just as bad as uncritical acceptance of the lone genius story.